BlackSaltFish/understandinges6/manuscript/12-Proxies-and-Reflection.md

 The `colors` array starts with three items.
 Assigning `"black"` to `colors[3]` automatically increments the `length` property to `4`.
 Setting the `length` property to `2` removes the last two items in the array, leaving only the first two items.
 Nothing in ECMAScript 5 allows developers to achieve this behavior, but proxies change that.

-I> This nonstandard behavior is why arrays are considered exotic objects in ECMAScript 6.
+> This nonstandard behavior is why arrays are considered exotic objects in ECMAScript 6.

 ## What are Proxies and Reflection?